 - Commitment to our mission

 - Organizational transparency

 Personnel & Stations

-The Fire Department’s Administrative staff works a 40-hour week and is comprised of the Fire Chief, Assistant Chief of Operations, Assistant Chief of Support Services, Administrative Logistics Coordinator, Senior Program Support Specialist, Program Support Specialist, and two Training Coordinators.
-Additionally the department’s Risk Reduction Division is comprised of the Fire Marshal, Deputy Fire Marshal and a Fire Inspector.
+The Fire Department’s Administrative staff works a 40-hour week and is comprised of the Fire Chief, Assistant Chief of Operations, Assistant Chief of Support Services, Assistant Chief of Professional Standards, Administrative Logistics Coordinator, Fire Support Specialist, Program Support Specialist, System and Performance Analysis, and two Training Coordinators.
+Additionally, the department’s Risk Reduction Division is comprised of the Fire Marshal, Deputy Fire Marshal, and a Fire Inspector.

 Note: Currently, the department is not taking on additional volunteer firefighters.

 As an all-hazards organization, our department is responsible for mitigation of emergency incidents that extend well beyond the customary fire suppression duties.
-All members of the department’s paid staff are trained as Emergency Medical Technicians at the Basic Level (EMT-B) and Hazardous Materials Level 1 responders.
+All members of the department are trained as Emergency Medical Technicians at the Basic Level (EMT-B) and Hazardous Materials Level 1 responders.
 In addition to these minimum requirements, a majority of our department are also certified as Technical Rescuers with specialties in vehicle extrication, confined space rescue, trench rescue, high angle rescue and water rescue.
-The department’s water rescue team also has a dive component that provides rescue related dive services throughout Wake County.

 Fire Prevention / Education

 The Apex Fire Department also offers an extensive fire prevention/education program.
 On average, fire personnel make contact with over 4,000 people annually.
 Station tours are available upon request.